Are you looking for a hardy perennial to add a bold splash of reliable color and dramatic form to your summer garden?

 Long flower heads are comprised of multiple, mini florets that bloom from top to bottom, and cover about the top third of each flower stalk.

 Growth is upright, and a full stand takes up little garden space.
 Flower stems rarely need staking unless grown in overly moist, rich soil.

 The fine textured foliage remains attractive all summer.
 In the fall, leaves and stalks turn a rich orangey bronze with wheat-colored seed heads.

 Larger clumps benefit from division every few years to prevent crowding and dead spots forming in the center.

-The distinctive flower spikes grow 1 to 5 feet tall and are magnets for numerous pollinators including native bees, butterflies, and hummingbirds.
+The distinctive flower spikes grow one to five feet tall and are magnets for numerous pollinators including native bees, butterflies, and hummingbirds.
 Local and migrating birds will also visit as they enjoy the fruit of fall-ripening seeds.

 Roots of L. spicata have long been used by Native Americans for a variety of ailments including the treatment of abdominal pain, colic, snake bite, and swelling.

 Blazing star can be propagated from division of corms and tuberous roots, and from seed.